cyber-meow/anime_screenshot_pipeline/docs/Pipeline.md

 - If you start from this stage, please set `--src_dir` to the training folder to arrange (`/path/to/dataset_dir/training/{image_type}` by default).
 - In-place operation.

-Effect of `--max_character_number` and `--min_images_per_combination` are readily mentioned in readme.
+Effect of `--max_character_number` and `--min_images_per_combination` are readily mentioned in [Dataset Organization](Dataset_organization.md).
+You can also set `--arrange_format character` to remove the level that specifies the number of characters.
 You can also set `--arrange_format character` to remove the level that specifies the number of characters.

 ## Stage 7: Dataset Balancing